FlyingOwOL/FlyingOwOL/README.md

 # Commonly Used Languages
 - ### 🌳 I’m beginner with Java
      - with GUI implementation
+     - Standard Architecture (w/ DTO, DAO, and service layers)
      - MVC Architecture
-     - Standard Architecture
 - ### 🌳 I’m beginner with JavaScript
      - with clasp && GoogleAppScript
      - basic webdev
-        - Standard Root Architecture
+        - Standard Root Architecture (w/ DTO, DAO, and service layers)
-        - Frontend development
+        - Frontend development (HTML + CSS)
-        - Backend development
+        - Backend development (Node.js)

 # DBMS Experience
 - 🌱 MySQL for Relational DBMS take it or leave it
+        - Used JDBC to connect java project to database
         - Practiced with SQL Island

 # Future Works
-- 🌱 Will soon be learning Kotlin
-- 🌱 Will soon be learning Ruby on Rails
-- 🌱 Will soon be learning R
-- 🌱 Will soon be learning Go
 - 🌱 Will soon be learning React Framework
+- 🌱 will soon be working on second version of personal website w/ react
+- 🌱 will be making copy pasta games using JavaScript for practice

 # In Progress